Guest authors for Alpha 2016 will be announced soon. To be notified when they are announced, please sign up for our quarterly newsletter:

-The following authors will be guests at Alpha in 2014:
+The following authors were guests at Alpha in 2015:

 Tamora Pierce has been publishing since the mid-eighties.
 Known for her powerful female heroes and her career as a writer for teens, it might be surprising for some to learn that her first quartet was originally one book written for an adult audience.
 The advice of her employer Claire Smith, soon to be her agent, led her to re-write The Song of the Lioness into four smaller books for teens, and the rest is literary history.
 Before she made a living as a writer, Pierce did everything from temp work to reviews of martial arts movies.
 She met her husband, Tim Liebe, while the two of them were working at a radio production company that wrote comedy and drama for NPR and some big city stations.